jonaskello/wpc-cabinet/README.md

 The sketchup file is [here](https://github.com/jonaskello/wpc-cabinet/archive/0.1.0.zip).
 You need to unzip it and find the file `wpc_cabinet.skp` and open it in Sketchup or the viewer.

-If you find any mistakes in the model or the information below please open a [new issue](https://github.com/jonaskello/wpc-cabinet/issues/new).
+If you find any mistakes in the model or the information below please open a [new issue](https://github.com/jonaskello/wpc-cabinet/issues/new) or make a post in this [thread](http://vpuniverse.com/forums/topic/3281-wpc-standard-body-sketchup/).

 Here is a screenshot from the model: